mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 !!! note "Info"
     If the branch flow limits are set to `minFromBus = 0.0` and `maxFromBus = 0.0` for the corresponding branch, JuliaGrid will omit the corresponding inequality constraint at the from-bus end of the branch.
 The same applies to the to-bus end if `minToBus = 0.0` and `maxToBus = 0.0` are set.

-Additionally, by employing the [`updateBranch!`](@ref updateBranch!) function, we have the ability to modify these specific constraints:
+Additionally, using the [`updateBranch!`](@ref updateBranch!) function, modify these specific constraints:
 ```@example acopf
 updateBranch!(analysis; label = "Branch 1", minFromBus = -0.15, maxToBus = 0.15)
 nothing # hide
 ```

-The updated set of flow constraints can be examined as follows:
+The updated set of flow constraints can be examined:
 ```@repl acopf
 print(system.branch.label, analysis.method.constraint.flow.from)
 print(system.branch.label, analysis.method.constraint.flow.to)
 ```

 !!! tip "Tip"
     In typical scenarios, `minFromBus` is equal to `minToBus`, and `maxFromBus` is equal to `maxToBus`.
-However, we allow these values to be defined separately for greater flexibility, enabling, among other things, the option to apply constraints on only one side of the branch.
+However, JuliaGrid allows these values to be defined separately for greater flexibility, including constraints on only one side of the branch.

 ---

 ##### Generator Power Capability Constraints
 The `capability` field contains references to the inequality constraints associated with the minimum and maximum active and reactive power outputs of the generators.

 The constraints associated with the minimum and maximum active power output limits of the generators are defined using the `minActive` and `maxActive` keywords within the [`addGenerator!`](@ref addGenerator!) function.
-To access the constraints associated with these limits, we can use the following code snippet:
+To access the constraints associated with these limits, use the following code snippet:
 ```@repl acopf
 print(system.generator.label, analysis.method.constraint.capability.active)
 ```

 Similarly, the constraints associated with the minimum and maximum reactive power output limits of the generators are specified using the `minReactive` and `maxReactive` keywords within the [`addGenerator!`](@ref addGenerator!) function.
-To access these constraints, we can use the following code snippet:
+To access these constraints, use the following code snippet:
 ```@repl acopf
 print(system.generator.label, analysis.method.constraint.capability.reactive)
 ```

 As demonstrated, the active and reactive power outputs of `Generator 1` and `Generator 2` are currently fixed at zero due to previous actions that set these generators out-of-service.
-However, we can modify these specific constraints by utilizing the [`updateGenerator!`](@ref updateGenerator!) function, as shown below:
+However, modify these specific constraints using the [`updateGenerator!`](@ref updateGenerator!) function, as shown below:
 ```@example acopf
 updateGenerator!(analysis; label = "Generator 1", status = 1)
 updateGenerator!(analysis; label = "Generator 2", status = 1, minActive = 0.1)
 nothing # hide
 ```

-Subsequently, the updated set of constraints can be examined as follows:
+The updated set of constraints can be examined:
 ```@repl acopf
 print(system.generator.label, analysis.method.constraint.capability.active)
 print(system.generator.label, analysis.method.constraint.capability.reactive)